kson-org/kson/buildSrc/bindings/readme.md

 I know, static linking gets very complicated when there is a mismatch between the C++ runtime of the library and the C++ runtime of the application.
 It might even be impossible, but I'm not 100% sure.
 In any case, my attempts at it failed and we settled on dynamic linking (i.e., using a shared library) even for compiled languages.
+Note that we _could_ use static linking on Linux and MacOS, but IMO it's not worth the hassle.